 This is taken on Saturday morning.
 It is administered by The London Exam Centre at Ursuline High School, Crescent Road, Wimbledon, SW20 8HA.

 The paper-based speaking section

 Speaking interviews are usually conducted at the Wimbledon School of English in 41 Worple Road, London, SW19 4JZ.

-You will be informed about the exact time of your speaking test by email as soon as your application has been processed.
+You will be informed about the exact time of your speaking section by email as soon as your application has been processed.